BlinkID/blinkid-ios/README.md

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

+### <a name="passport-recognizer"></a> Passport recognizer
+The [`MBPassportRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBPassportRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various passport documents.
+This recognizer also returns face image from the passport.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

+### <a name="visa-recognizer"></a> Visa recognizer
+The [`MBVisaRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBVisaRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various visa documents.
+This recognizer also returns face image from the visa document.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

 ### US / Canada driver's license barcode recognizer
 The [`MBUsdlRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBUsdlRecognizer.html) is used for scanning PDF417 barcode from the US / Canada driver's license.